 How to beat Astel, Naturalborn of the Void in Elden Ring

 Astel’s unusual form makes it hard to figure out which part of it is best to target.
 As bizarre as it might sound, the hardest-looking body parts are the weakest to physical damage.
 In other words, its head and arms/legs are your ticket to finishing the fight quickly – if you can target them consistently.
-The wings and other ethereal parts are the most armoured.
-If you’re struggling to get close to Astel, consider aiming for the wings and such.
+The wings and other ethereal parts are the most armoured, but if you’re struggling to get close to Astel, consider aiming for the wings and such.
 You’ll deal less damage, but you’ll be safer at a distance.

 Though we recommend summoning Spirit Ashes for this fight, don’t do it immediately upon entering the area.
 Astel always starts the fight by firing off a massive beam of light that will hit you (if not outright kill you) if you’re in the middle of the summoning animation.
 Dodge that first before ringing the bell.

 Astel really only has a single phase, but as we mentioned, the challenge lies in simply closing the distance and getting to it.
 The main thing you have to watch out for as you make your way towards it is the tail attacks, which are very hard to anticipate because their animation is short, and the way the tail waggles can make it hard to be certain whether it’s preparing to launch an attack or simply idling.
+It took us a few attempts and some time studying Astel's moveset to be able to time things right, as his moves - and how they can vary - do not have as many visual cues as you'd hope.

 Nevertheless, dodging just before the tail lands is the way to go here.
 Ideally, you should be dodging towards the boss to close that distance even faster.